GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 All KLEE times were obtained by running KLEE in a docker image on the same machine on which we tested Gillian-JS/Gillian-C, with no other applications open.

 Additionally, we have simplified some of the tests (the coverage remains the same), resulting in a fewer number of executed GIL commands.

+These new results are still consistent with the main claim of the paper: the performance of Gillian-C is comparable to that of KLEE.
 :::
 <!-- prettier-ignore-end -->